Jim Winkle's Personal Home Page

 - Participated in the team that came up with

 helped people in neighborhoods connect.
 We launched July 4, 2004, and shut it down five years later because of technical issues.
-There is still much interest in this idea.
+Years later, people tell me they miss this.

 - Past member of Friends of Olin-Turville.
 This park contains more undisturbed shoreline than any other park in Madison, which makes for great skiing and hiking.

 - Food!
 Hey, who isn't interested in food?
 I'm interested in (and

 still learning about) foodsystems, especially organic, locally produced food to promote

 sustainable agriculture for the health of the planet and the people on it.